AbhinavM2000/percolation_/README.md

 # percolation_
-Creating a computer model to simulate percolation through a medium using 2-D matrices in Fortran95.
+Creating a computer model to simulate percolation through a medium using 2-D matrices.